Characterizing all locally exponentially stabilizing controllers as a linear feedback plus learnable nonlinear Youla dynamics: Optimizing over locally exponentially stabilizing policies

-All trainable parameters are highlighted in blue.
-The policy architecture \eqref{LRU_a}–\eqref{LRU_d} is a continuous-time adaptation of the Linear Recurrent Units (LRUs) proposed in \cite{orvieto2023resurrecting}.
-Its main advantage is that the modes of the internal dynamics can be directly controlled, and their effect on the dynamics is normalized by the matrix $\Gamma$.
-This enables both globally exponentially stable recurrent dynamics and facilitates well-conditioned gradient propagation.
+Moreover, $h_q(0,0,0)=0$ because the biases of $\operatorname{MLP}_{\mathrm{no\text{-}bias}}$ are fixed to zero.
+The claim follows from Theorem~\ref{thm: suff and nec}. \end{pf} \fi The policy architecture \eqref{LRU_a}--\eqref{LRU_c} is a continuous-time adaptation of the Linear Recurrent Units (LRUs) proposed in \cite{orvieto2023resurrecting}.
+Its main advantage is that the modes of the internal dynamics can be directly controlled, while their effect on the dynamics is normalized by the matrix $\Gamma(\mu^q_{\mathtt{Re}})$.
+This enables globally exponentially stable recurrent dynamics and facilitates well-conditioned gradient propagation.
 Moreover, \cite{orvieto2023resurrecting} shows that LRUs match deep state-space models on long-sequence benchmarks while retaining RNN-like inference efficiency.
 This makes them an expressive and computationally efficient architecture for parametrizing the free dynamics of our residual policy class.
 Alternative parameterizations include recurrent equilibrium networks \citep{revay2023recurrent}, which are complete in the class of contracting and Lipschitz systems \citep{wang2022learning}, and for which a continuous-time counterpart is available \citep{martinelli2023unconstrained}.